kisslinux/kisslinux.github.io/pages/package-system.md

 The `sources` file should contain all remote and local files the package needs to be built.
 This includes the source, patches and any other miscellaneous files which may be needed.

-Each source should be listed one per line and an optional second field specifies an extraction directory (*relative to the build directory*).
+Each source should be listed one per line.
+An optional second field specifies an extraction directory (*relative to the build directory*).

 **Example `sources` file.**